surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 1.3.1-rc.1 =
+= 1.4.0-rc.1 =

-(2018/08/24) Schema Breadcrumbs markup is no longer added to a static home page / post.
-A Schema "@id" property for Google is now included in each breadcrumb item.
+(2018/08/24) Removed the current webpage Schema markup from the breadcrumbs list.
+Schema Breadcrumbs markup is no longer added to a static home page / post.
+A Schema "@id" property is now included in each breadcrumb item.

 = 1.3.0 =